coldshrine/study-notes/books/designing-data-intensive-applications.md

 Each node has a unique identifier, and each node keeps a counter of the number of operations it has processed.
 The lamport timestamp is then simply a pair of (_counter_, _node ID_).
 It provides total order, as if you have two timestamps one with a greater counter value is the greater timestamp.
 If the counter values are the same, the one with greater node ID is the greater timestamp.

 Every node and every client keeps track of the _maximum_ counter value it has seen so far, and includes that maximum on every request.
 When a node receives a request of response with a maximum counter value greater than its own counter value, it inmediately increases its own counter to that maximum.

+As long as the maximum counter value is carried along with every operation, this scheme  ensure that the ordering from the lamport timestamp is consistent with causality.